Trading Standards Institute Advice

 A formal quality management system, though only mandatory where you manufacture products such as gas appliances, electrical appliances, cosmetics or personal protective equipment, may be of value in supporting a defence of due diligence.
 Further advice on quality management systems is available from the Association of British Certification Bodies.

 To reduce the risk of purchasing unsafe products always buy from a reputable source and follow the golden rule: if it looks too good to be true, take extra care.

-- examination by notified conformity assessment bodies.
-This means that the manufacturer must use a notified body (such as BSI - the British Standards Institution) to test or review the product to enable the application of the CE mark
+- examination by UK-approved bodies.
+This means that the manufacturer must use an approved body (such as BSI - the British Standards Institution) to test or review the product to enable the application of the UKCA mark

 - self-declaration.
 This does not require any independent testing or review and it is therefore the manufacturer's own statement that they believe the product meets the relevant regulations

-It is the manufacturer's responsibility to carry out the conformity assessment, to set up the technical file (including test reports and risk assessments), to issue the EC declaration of conformity and to affix the CE mark.
-There is no visual difference between a mandatory or self-declared CE mark and so a small business or consumer cannot tell whether the product has been tested or not.
-Therefore distributors must take care and must verify the presence of both the CE mark and the necessary supporting documentation.
+It is the manufacturer's responsibility to carry out the conformity assessment in accordance with the relevant safety legislation, bearing in mind that some safety legislation is product specific - for example, the Electrical Equipment (Safety) Regulations 2016 and the Toys (Safety) Regulations 2011.
+It is also the manufacturer's responsibility to set up the technical file (including test reports and risk assessments), to issue the declaration of conformity and to affix the UKCA mark.
+There is no visual difference between a mandatory or self-declared UKCA mark and so a small business or consumer cannot tell whether the product has been tested or not.
+Therefore distributors must take care and must verify the presence of both the UKCA mark and the necessary supporting documentation.

-So how do you, as a distributor, know that the CE mark has been affixed correctly or that the item is safe to be sold in Europe?
+So how do you, as a distributor, know that the UKCA mark has been affixed correctly or that the item is safe to be sold in the UK?
 A formal test report is the best way to verify compliance to a safety standard.
 There are three basic types of report available:

 - an in-house report, which means the product was tested by the manufacturer